How to Protect Hemlocks in your Community

 One community organization that is well-positioned to help protect our native hemlocks from destruction is your local conservation land trust.
 Here in Western North Carolina, the Carolina Mountain Land Conservancy (CMLC) has taken the lead in initiating biological control efforts to protect both Eastern hemlocks (Tsuga canadensis) and Carolina hemlocks (Tsuga caroliniana) over a multi-county area.
 In 2012, CMLC Stewardship Director Julia Brockman initiated a program to release 900 predator beetles to help an old-growth Carolina hemlock colony on a recently acquired CMLC property – Weed Patch Mountain in Hickory Nut Gorge.

 In 2013, her successor, Sarah Fraser, followed up on this biocontrol effort by releasing 1500 Sasi predator beetles on a larger Carolina hemlock colony, located on the same property.
 (See Weed Patch Mtn photos on Biological Control page.)
 And in 2014 Sarah extended CMLC’s HWA biological control efforts to include private owners of conservation easements in the Hickory Nut Gorge area, offering cost-share purchases for Sasjiscymnus tsugae predator beetles with releases provided by CMLC volunteers and staff.
-I have been happy to work with CMLC on several Carolina Hemlock outreach efforts to get predator beetles established along rock bluffs with hundreds of Carolina hemlocks (Tsuga caroliniana), distributed along the rock faces shown below.
+I have been happy to work with CMLC on multiple Carolina Hemlock outreach efforts to get predator beetles established along rock bluffs with hundreds of Carolina hemlocks (Tsuga caroliniana), distributed along the rock faces shown below.

 This case study shows what a motivated environmental group can do to protect and restore our native hemlocks and their associated woodland, riparian and bluff-top ecosystems.
 But environmental motivation is not always enough to promote group action!
 Individuals can also play a role in this process with donations of time and funding in support of an HWA biological control effort!